prateekb1912/opencv-boilerplate/README.md

 ## How to Use

 Just clone the repo and run the <code>cameo.py</code> script which implements the Window Manager and Capture Manager objects.
+Then, create functions in the Cameo class for any computer vision task.

 Coming soon...